 Isas are more flexible (but check your provider)

-Separate changes introduced on 6 April 2016 allow you to withdraw funds from an Isa and replace it, without it affecting your annual Isa allowance, as long as you do so in the same tax year.
+Some flexible Isas allow you to withdraw funds from an Isa and replace it, without it affecting your annual Isa allowance - as long as you do so in the same tax year.

 The sticking point is that Isa providers are not obliged to offer this facility, so you may not be able to make use of this new flexibility yet.

 At the moment, Nationwide offers fully flexible Isas, while Barclays, Lloyds (also Halifax and Bank of Scotland) and Metro Bank offer flexibility on some (but not all) cash Isas.

 HSBC, Post Office, Santander and The Co-operative Bank do not offer additional flexibility on any of their Isas.

 Since April 2015, spouses and civil partners can pass on their Isa savings tax-free.

 The surviving partner is entitled to an 'additional permitted subscription,' or APS allowance.
 This is a one-off additional Isa allowance equivalent to the value of the deceased person's Isa at the time of death.

 Find out more: inheritance Isas – read about the new rules and compare providers